Back to LLD Concepts

 Use an Interface / Protocol when:

-• Defining a capability a class can have (Serialisable, Comparable, Printable)
+• Defining a capability a class can have (Serialisable, Comparable)

 • Multiple unrelated classes need to share a contract